 Ms. Lyn led Jay to the campus cafe where Jango Skyy sat with Dan and Bob at a booth.
-Dan helped Jango cut a bagel in half to share.
+Dan helped Jango cut a bagel in half to share while Bob sipped a beer.
 Jay shook Ms. Lyn’s hand.
 “Thank you again, Ms. Lyn.
 Can I buy you coffee?”

 “I’ve got appointments to plan.”
 Ms. Lyn left.
-Jay passed chatting students on his walk to the booth.
+Jay passed chatting students on his way to the booth.

 “Jay!”
 Jango raised his cane.
 “Is it time to collect my master Blue?”

 “They’re all yours.”